 A fun twist on a Tex-Mex favorite!
 This slow cooker chicken fajita soup makes a meal just spicy enough for everyone to enjoy.
 Your favorite fajitas are now available in a soul warming Mexican soup.
+Jump to Recipe keyboard_arrow_down

 Everything you love about fajitas made into a healthy Slow Cooker Chicken Fajita Soup.
 The base is low carb and keto friendly but you can always add beans, corn, or rice if you want a heartier soup.
 A great alternative to these traditional Baked Chicken Fajitas or One Pan Shrimp Fajitas.

 Once it starts to get cold, I immediately start to think about soup recipes, cuddling up on the couch, and cozy winter clothes.
 Now sometimes that's hard to do in Los Angeles since it's been over ninety all week, but that doesn't stop me from cranking up the air conditioner and pretending I'm back East.
-My newest remedy to cure my warm winter blues is a crockpot chicken fajita soup!
+My newest remedy to cure my warm winter blues is a crockpot chicken fajita soup.

 I always love the idea of using main dish recipes to inspire soups and stews and today's slow cooker chicken fajita soup recipe is no different.
 All the classic chicken fajita ingredients in a delicious, slightly spicy tomato chicken broth.
 Black beans, pinto beans, or rice are all welcome additions to the soup as well.
 And don't skimp out on the toppings.
 Bring on the cheddar cheese, avocado, pico de gallo, and sour cream.

-So, the next time you are in the mood for fajitas or soup try combining the two into a delicious fajita soup!
+So, the next time you are in the mood for fajitas or soup, try combining the two into a delicious fajita soup.
 The smell of the chicken, peppers, and tomatoes along with cumin, chili powder, and paprika will make you think you are about to bite into true fajitas.
-The beauty of slow cooker chicken fajita soup is that you can add all the toppings you desire, choose to freeze it for later without losing quality like you would with fajitas, and you don’t have to leave your home to cure your fajita craving.
+The beauty of slow cooker chicken fajita soup is that you can add all the toppings you desire, choose to freeze it for later without losing quality as you would with fajitas, and you don’t have to leave your home to cure your fajita craving.
 This recipe will quickly become your new favorite Mexican soup.
 If you haven’t purchased a crockpot just yet, you’ll want to get one so you can experience this crockpot chicken fajita soup for yourself!

 Customizing Fajita Soup

 Do you prefer steak fajitas instead?
 How about shrimp?
 This recipe goes great with these proteins as well.
-Just remember that these two animal proteins are cooked to different temperatures so you may need to adjust the cook time slightly.
+Just remember that these two proteins are cooked to different temperatures so you may need to adjust the cook time slightly.
 For the slow cooker, you can use lean beef stewing meat, just adjust the cooking time to 8 hours.
 If you are using shrimp, cook it on the side and add it right before serving.